jshaffer94247/Text-Analysis-Game-Subreddits/README.md

 In the case of Call of Duty, continued player engagement will likely focus on in-game and meta-game content provided by the game company.

 In the case of Dungeons and Dragons, continued player engagement will likely focus on creative aspects of the game and player-generated art.
-Continued engagement may focus on provided encouragement and support for players to engage with materials outside game play.
+Continued engagement may focus on providing encouragement and support for players to engage with materials outside game play.

 ## References